Ola, travel pups!

-Karolina Gembara, a Polish photographer, shares portraits from an Instagram photobooth she sat up in a Delhi neighborhood; Indian photographer Shruti Sharma makes us miss Manali in her beautiful photojourney complete with adorable dog photographs; and Mexican photographer Angel Cereceda shares his Naranjo de Bulnes series.
+Karolina Gembara, a Polish photographer, shares portraits from an Instagram photobooth and Inside Out Booth she sat up in a Delhi neighborhood; Indian photographer Shruti Sharma makes us miss Manali in her beautiful photojourney complete with adorable dog photographs; and Mexican photographer Angel Cereceda shares his Naranjo de Bulnes series.
 A young, smart, Portland-based musician, Donevan Karr, holds down the Videostories section with his adorable music video featuring, well, loads of Donevan Karrs.

 As for us, I am now living on the Oregon Coast and have a new floppy-eared member of the family to introduce.
 Cormac McArfy loves cuddling up while I read, the smell of peppermint tea, and hates wet paws.
 Children really are what we make them, aren’t they?
 I’m enjoying the view over the bay as I brush my teeth in my upstairs bathroom, and am grateful for the new Nepali cafe I’ve found, which has relatively legitimate chai.